alexanderthclark/Stats1101/_sources/thehistogram.md

 ```

 Quantitative variables can be subdivided into discrete and continuous variables.
 For a continuous variable, you'll always be able to find another value between two other values.
 The quantities don't come in discrete steps.
 You could fill a beaker with 1 ounce of water, 2 ounces of water, or any arbitrary amount between 1 and 2 ounces.
 Water can be measured continuoustly.
 For a discrete variable, each value has a next highest or next lowest value.
 Family size is discrete because there are no possibilities between 3 and 4.
 The lines can be blurry, either because of convention or limits of measurement precision.
 Ice cream could be measured continuously, just like water.
 A shop might charge by weight, but it's more likely you'll order by the scoop and they'll shoo you away if you ask for 1.7777777 scoops or if you complain that you asked for 2 scoops and they gave you 1.99999999998.
 This tension between continuous and discrete will be familiar to anyone who has agonized over a stingy serving of chicken when dining at Chipotle Mexican Grill.

+Developing this taxonomy is a bit of a detour, but it helps provide the vocabulary for discussing whether or not endpoints are included in the class intervals for a contiuous variable.
+Ultimately, it's up to the investigator.

-### Working with Real Data and Real People
+### Working with Real Data

 Real world data is messy and sometimes inelegantly organized.
 The 1996-1997 National Organizations Survey ({cite}`kalleberg2001national`) records data on US work establishments, including demographics and revenue among other variables.
 Revenue is a quantitative variable, but responding establishments could also refuse to answer, respond that they don't know, or choose "not applicable."
 Perhaps because of technical limitations, all responses are still recorded as numbers.
 The "Not applicable" response is recorded as -999.
 "Don't know" is recorded as 88,888,888,888 and "refused to answer" is recorded as 99,999,999,999.
-These are special *flag values* that aren't meant to be interpreted as dollar amounts like the other values for the variable.
+These are special *flag values* that aren't meant to be interpreted as dollar amounts like the other values for the otherwise quantiative variable.
 Anyone deriving a statistic using the variable would have to remove these observations in their calculations.

 The lesson is to inspect your data and any accompanying documentation.
 The survey codebook explains these flag values.
 Preliminary data inspection and a histogram can also help a researcher discover impossible negative values or strange clumps at large values like 99,999,999,999.